Make an easy and festive 4th of July Paper Rosette Wreath out of scrapbook paper and cardboard!

 At the craft store I picked up a few sheets of scrapbook paper in red and white stripes and blue and white polka dots.
 Everything else I already had so the whole project cost under $5.

-And because we have no shortage of cardboard boxes at the moment (since we just moved) I used a cardboard circle as my wreath base.
+And because we have no shortage of cardboard boxes ever (thanks amazon) I used a cardboard circle as my wreath base.
 It doesn’t really matter how it looks (because yes, I realize that is not the best cutting job) because you’re going to completely cover it up anyway.

 If you’ve never made paper rosettes before, here’s how I do it, it’s really easy!
 Promise!

 4th of July Paper Rosette Wreath Supply List

 4th of July Paper Rosette Wreath Instructions

 - Using a bone folder or the back of a knife score the scrapbook paper in straight lines 1/4 inch apart across the whole page, do not cut the paper.
 Use a ruler to make sure the lines are straight.